if something here resonated ·

 The flatness of burnout isn't a character change.
 It's a protective state.
 Your nervous system is conserving resources because it's been running on empty.
 The goal in treatment isn't to power through the flatness.
 It's to help your system come out of emergency mode.

-what therapy actually does for burnout
+what burnout therapy in Asheville, NC actually does

 Therapy for burnout isn't about time management skills or tips for saying no (though sometimes those come up).
 It's about getting underneath the burnout to understand what drove it — and what keeps it going.